JJN123/Fall-Detection/README.md

 Place the data in folder Fall-Data.
 See README.txt in Fall-Data for information on using the shared data.

 Please use your institutional or university or commonly used email id (e.g. gmail) to request data.
-Oherwise, your email may go to the Spam folder and you may not get any response.
+Otherwise, your email may go to the Spam folder and you may not get any response.

 **Citation Policy:**